-The Company entered into a Property Option and Joint Venture Agreement (the "Agreement") dated September 24, 2020 with Reyna Silver Corp. ("Reyna Silver").
+The Company entered into a property option and joint venture agreement dated September 24, 2020 with Reyna Silver Corp. ("Reyna Silver").

-Under the terms of the Agreement, Reyna Silver can earn a 75% interest in the Medicine Springs property by assuming and satisfying certain of the Company's commitments in the underlying option agreement dated August 20, 2017.
-Specifically, by paying USD \$ 875,000 and incurring exploration expenditures of approximately USD \$2,400,000 by December 31, 2023.
-Reyna Silver can earn an additional 5% by making a cash payment of USD \$1,000,000 to the Company by no later than December 31, 2023.
+Under the terms of the agreement, Reyna Silver can earn a 75% interest in the Medicine Springs property by assuming and satisfying certain of the Company's commitments in the underlying option agreement on or before December 31, 2023, as follows:

+- a) cash consideration of USD \$875,000 - b) incur exploration expenditures of approximately USD \$2,450,000 by December 31, 2023.